mrthreeplates/TRS-80_floppy_remapper/README.md

 ![leds-v3](/images/leds-v3.jpg)

-The LEDs are there to tell you that the board is working and other useful information (and I need blikenlights).
+The LEDs are there to tell you that the board is alive, the current configuration, and I wanted blikenlights.

-Otherwise, they are optional (and you obviously can't see them when the computer is assembled).
+Otherwise, the LEDs are optional and could be removed.
+Also, you obviously can't see them when the computer is assembled.

 The Green enable LED will be lit whenever the disable switch is not closed.